What does a project really cost?

 - Engineering Overhead, for indirect costs related to engineering labor, such as Computer Aided Design time

-- Material Overhead, for indirect costs related to material, such as placing purchase orders
+- Material Overhead, for indirect costs related to material, such as placing Bill of Material purchase orders

 - Information Systems Overhead, for indirect costs related to computer systems, such Internet Service Provider fees

 - Training Overhead, for indirect costs related to providing training to customer participants, such as easels and projectors